1. Equity, Diversity and Inclusion Objectives and Measurement Strategies

-- Broadened implementation of anti-bias training and education (described above).
+- Broadened implementation of bias awareness training and education (described above).

 - Availability of best practice resources on EDI through CTL and new EDI web portal; (links to be added when ready)

-- Completion of anti-bias training by hiring committee members; faculty access to best practice resources.
+- Completion of bias awareness training by hiring committee members; faculty access to best practice resources.

 Objective: Develop pathways into and through the professoriate to increase diversity at all levels

 In the long term, increasing diversity in the senior professoriate - including among chairholders - requires concerted focus on developing pathways into and through the professoriate, particularly among disciplines with historic under-representation.